 Our operating activities are subject to numerous costs and risks, including the risk that we will not encounter commercially productive oil or gas reservoirs.
 Drilling for oil, gas and NGLs can be unprofitable, not only from dry holes, but from productive wells that do not return a profit because of insufficient revenue from production or high costs.
 Substantial costs are required to locate, acquire and develop oil and gas properties, and we are often uncertain as to the amount and timing of those costs.
 Our cost of drilling, completing, equipping and operating wells is often uncertain before drilling commences.
 Declines in commodity prices and overruns in budgeted expenditures are common risks that can make a particular project uneconomic or less economic than forecasted.
 While both exploratory and developmental drilling activities involve these risks, exploratory drilling involves greater risks of dry holes or failure to find commercial quantities of hydrocarbons.
 In addition, our oil and gas properties can become damaged, our operations may be curtailed, delayed or canceled and the costs of such operations may increase as a result of a variety of factors, including, but not limited to:

-- unexpected drilling conditions, pressure conditions or irregularities in reservoir formations;- equipment failures or accidents;- fires, explosions, blowouts, cratering or loss of well control, as well as the mishandling or underground migration of fluids and chemicals;- adverse weather conditions, such as tornadoes, hurricanes, severe thunderstorms and extreme temperatures, the severity and frequency of which could potentially increase as a consequence of climate change;- other natural disasters, such as earthquakes, floods and wildfires;- terrorism, vandalism, equipment theft, extreme activism directed against fossil fuel operations or assets, cybersecurity incidents and pandemics or other widespread health concerns;- issues with title or in receiving governmental permits or approvals;- restricted takeaway capacity for our production, including due to inadequate midstream infrastructure or constrained downstream markets;- environmental hazards or liabilities;- restrictions in access to, or disposal of, water used or produced in drilling and completion operations;- limited access to electrical power sources or other infrastructure used in our operations; and - shortages or delays in the availability of services or delivery of equipment.
+- unexpected drilling conditions, pressure conditions or irregularities in reservoir formations;- equipment failures or accidents;- fires, explosions, blowouts, cratering or loss of well control, as well as the mishandling or underground migration of fluids and chemicals;- adverse weather conditions, such as tornadoes, hurricanes, severe thunderstorms and extreme temperatures, the severity and frequency of which could potentially increase as a consequence of climate change;- other natural disasters, such as earthquakes, floods and wildfires;- terrorism, vandalism, equipment theft, extreme activism directed against fossil fuel operations or assets, cybersecurity incidents and pandemics or other widespread health concerns;- issues with title or in receiving governmental permits or approvals;- restricted takeaway capacity for our production, including due to inadequate midstream infrastructure or constrained downstream markets;- environmental hazards or liabilities;- restrictions in access to, or disposal of, water used or produced in drilling and completion operations;- limited access to electrical power sources or other infrastructure used in our operations; and - shortages or delays in the availability of services or delivery of material or equipment.

 Many of the factors described above have negatively impacted and currently impact our operations and may do so again in the future.
 The occurrence of one or more of these factors could result in a partial or total loss of our investment in a particular property, as well as significant liabilities.
 Moreover, certain of these events historically have, and in the future could, result in environmental pollution and impact to third parties, including persons living in proximity to our operations, our employees and employees of our contractors, leading to possible injuries, death or significant damage to property and natural resources.
 For example, we have from time to time experienced well-control events that have resulted in various remediation and clean-up costs and certain of the other impacts described above.